LimRaymond/Discord-Bot/README.md

 ### Command

 ```
-!quote # Give you a random pinned message
+  !quote                    Get a random quote
-!show <username> # Give you all pinned message from a specific user
+  !help                     Get a list of available commnand
-!rank # Give you the number of pinned message from all user that got a pinned message
+  !rank                     Get a ranking of user from their pinned message
-!help # Give you a list of all command
+  !show <username> <index>  Get a list of quote of the username given
+  !random <nb1> <nb2>       Get a random number from a range (default: range 0 to 100)
+  !choose <*args>           Make a choice between multiple choices
 ```

 ## Built With